VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 /path/to/vmagent -promscrape.config=/path/to/prometheus.yml -remoteWrite.url=https://victoria-metrics-host:8428/api/v1/write
 ```

-If you only need to collect Influx data, then the following is sufficient:
+If you only need to collect Influx data, then the following command is sufficient:

 ```
 /path/to/vmagent -remoteWrite.url=https://victoria-metrics-host:8428/api/v1/write